ZonkSec/sattrack/app/README.md

 Next install the dependies using `pip install -r requirements.txt`, you may need to use `--break-system-packages` to allow it to install the libraries to the shared system packages.

 While in the `/app` directory, run the application like so `python tracker.py`.
 If this is the first time you have run, it may take a bit as it needs to generate SSL/TLS certicates so that the website can operated via HTTPS.
+HTTPS is required to get location/time data from the browser, which the application uses for predictions.

 You should get output like this when the server is up and running:
 ```